shader-slang/slangpy/kernelfunctions/docs/CUDADevPerspective.md

 - `vmap` is intended to be a very light-weight wrapper that generates a kernel around a function & replaces scalar inputs with buffer types coded with the appropriate number of dimensions (as generic arguments)

 - A slang kernel has not been 'compiled' yet upon using `vmap`.
 We just record the dimensions we need for the final kernel and compile the kernel upon being called.
-- **Under-the-hood**: upon invocation, we create a new function that translates a method into a new method that operates on strongly-typed buffer objects.
+- **Under-the-hood**: upon invocation, we create a new function that translates a method into a new method that operates on buffer objects with strongly-typed sizes.
 See next section (on `IBuffer`) for more.

 ## Universal buffer interface `IBuffer<T, M: Mode, let A : int, let B: int ...>`
 - Slang has recently added *variadic generics* as well as *generically-defined interfaces*.
 This allows us to define a strongly-typed N-dimensional buffer interface.